Will Shields

-Early years
+Early life

 Shields was born in Fort Riley, Kansas.
 He graduated from Lawton High School in Lawton, Oklahoma, where he played for the Lawton Wolverines high school football team.
+As a junior in 1987, he and fellow juniors Dewell Brewer, Butch Huskey, Kelly Stinnett and James Trapp won an Oklahoma state championship.

 College career

-While attending the University of Nebraska-Lincoln, Shields played for the Nebraska Cornhuskers football team from 1989 through 1992.
+While attending the University of Nebraska–Lincoln, Shields played for the Nebraska Cornhuskers football team from 1989 through 1992.
 Shields was a consensus first-team All-American and Outland Trophy winner during his final year at Nebraska.
 He is one of eight Cornhuskers players to win the Outland Trophy.
 In 1999, he was selected to the Nebraska All-Century Football Team via fan poll and to the All-Century Nebraska football team by Gannett News Service.
 In 2002, he was named to the Athlon Sports Nebraska All-Time Team.
 He is one of only 16 Cornhuskers to have his jersey retired by the team.
 In 1999 Shields was selected as an offensive guard to the Walter Camp Football Foundation College Football All Century Team.
 The other offensive guards selected were John Hannah of Alabama, Aaron Taylor of Nebraska, Brad Budde of USC, Dean Steinkuhler of Nebraska and Jim Parker of Ohio State.
 Shields was one of six Nebraska Cornhuskers selected to this team; the others being Johnny Rodgers, Dave Rimington, Steinkuhler, Tommie Frazier and Taylor.